D0ward/math_tgbot/README.md

 # math_tgbot
-Telegram bot for solving equations
+# Telegram bot for solving equations.
+Write your telegram api token in config.